goanywhere/rex/README.md

 template.Must(template.ParseFiles("layout.html", "contact.html", "header.html", "footer.html"))
 ```

 Web.*go* solution?
-Simple, in addtition to the standard tags, we introduce two "new" (not really if you have ever use Django/Tornado/Jinja/Liquid) tags, "extends" & "include".
+Simple, in addtition to the standard tags, we introduce two "new" (not really if you have ever used Django/Tornado/Jinja/Liquid) tags, "extends" & "include".
 You simply add the these two into the html pages as previous, the code will then will be like:

 ```go
 import "github.com/goanywhere/web/template"